DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 **Animal assembly and tracking quality** can be assessed via `deeplabcut.utils.make_labeled_video.create_video_from_pickled_tracks`.
 This function provides an additional diagnostic tool before moving on to refining tracklets.

+**Note:** If only one individual is to be assembled and tracked, assembly and tracking are skipped, and detections are treated as in single-animal projects; i.e., it is the keypoints with highest confidence that are kept and accumulated over frames to form a single, long tracklet.
+No action is required from users, this is done automatically.

 **Next, tracklets are stitched to form complete tracks with:

 ```python